Carpool Karaoke: The Series: Development

 On July 26, 2016, Apple Music and CBS Television Studios announced that they had reached a deal for an exclusive first-window licensing agreement under which Apple Music would be the global home of a television series adaptation of the popular recurring segment, Carpool Karaoke from the Late Late Show with James Corden.
 It was further reported that production companies CBS Television Studios and Fulwell 73 would produce the series.
 James Corden and Ben Winston are the creators and executive producers for the series.
 Before the deal was reached, CBS Studios International and Fulwell 73 had been shopping the series for an international home.
 It was also initially announced that the series would have a host that would appear in every episode.
 On January 9, 2017, it was reported that the series would not feature a single host and instead would have a different host every episode.

 On February 15, 2018, it was announced that the series had been renewed for a second season.
 On May 26, 2018, it was reported that an episode of season two would feature cast members from Star Trek: Discovery including Sonequa Martin-Green, Mary Wiseman, Anthony Rapp, and Doug Jones.
 On October 9, 2018, it was announced that season two would premiere on October 12, 2018.
 Episodes were set to feature guest stars including Jason Sudeikis with The Muppets, The Lonely Island with "Weird Al" Yankovic, Snoop Dogg with Matthew McConaughey, Rashida Jones with her father Quincy Jones, Tyra Banks, and Jamie Foxx with his daughter Corinne Foxx.
 It was then announced that beginning with season two, the series was expected to move to the Apple TV app with new episodes being released on Fridays through December 2018 and then resuming again after the holidays.
-On August 17, 2021, it was announced that the series had been renewed for a fifth season and would be moving to Apple TV+.
+On August 17, 2021, it was announced that the series had been renewed for a fifth and final season and would be moving to Apple TV+.